emlab-solutions/pyemaps/docs/source/rn.rst

     showBloch(.., bClose=True,..)

-  Setting _bClose_ to _True_ helps for using with python scripts where there are many call to these display functions.
+  Setting _bClose_ to _True_ helps for using with python scripts where there are many calls to these display functions.

-- The electronic micropscope control class - EMControl or EMC has now default attributes if not set.
+- The electronic micropscope control class - EMControl or EMC fills attributes with default values if not set.